-At Christian Counseling Associates of Raleigh we endeavor to integrate our Christian values and principles into each and every counseling session.
+At Christian Counseling and Coaching Associates of Raleigh we endeavor to integrate our Christian values and principles into each and every counseling session.
 We desire to walk closely with the Lord and stay in tune and in touch with his Holy Spirit as we seek to counsel couples and individuals that we pray He brings to us.

 Our Christian values are based on the great fundamentals of the Christian faith, all of which center in the person of Jesus Christ, our crucified, risen, and glorified Savior and Lord.